 Tennis Elbow – Lateral Epicondylitis

 Tennis Elbow or Lateral Epicondylitis is a painful condition of the lateral elbow that typically occurs because of overuse.
 The muscles that attach to the lateral epicondyle of the elbow, primarily responsible for wrist extension, get injured.
-The condition is very common in tennis players, but racquetball, squash and pickle ball players are not immune to the common condition.
+The condition is very common in tennis players, but racquetball, squash and pickle ball players are not immune to the common condition, that is why many of them end up hiring an injury lawyer.
 The condition can develop in almost any age, but it is most common in people 40 years and older.
 Lateral epicondylitis can also occur in people who do a lot of repetitive motions like carpenters, typists, painters and knitting hobbyists.

 Causes of Tennis Elbow